-The Company's foreign exchange risk capital requirement on a solo basis is $\in 305$ k emanating from a net foreign exchange exposure of $\in 4,172$ k while the foreign exchange risk capital requirement on a consolidated basis is $\in 281$ k emanating from a net foreign exchange exposure of $\in 4,207$ k based on the latest relevant calculations of the Company's capital requirements, as at 31st of December 2023.
+The Company's foreign exchange risk capital requirement is €706k emanating from a net foreign exchange exposure of €9,975k based on the latest relevant calculations of the Company's capital requirements, as at 31st of December 2024.

-The Company continues to regularly monitor the impact of exchange rate risks and if deemed necessary corrective actions will be taken to minimize the effect.
+The Company continues to regularly monitor the impact of exchange rate risks and if deemed necessary, corrective actions will be taken to minimize the effect.